How Practicing Mindfulness May Be Linked to Better Glucose Levels

 The founder of MBSR, Dr. Jon Kabat-Zinn, defines mindfulness in his 1994 best-seller Wherever You Go, There You Are: Mindful Meditation in Everyday Life as “paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”

 Dispositional mindfulness differs somewhat from the traditional concept of mindfulness in that it is not necessarily being purposeful or nonjudgmental.
-A study published last year suggests that while one-third of dispositional mindfulness is genetic, two-thirds can be learned.
+A study published in 2015 suggests that while one-third of dispositional mindfulness is genetic, two-thirds can be learned.

 Meditation is a technique that help many people learn to become more mindful, and I have had a daily meditation practice for years.
 It does help me to become ever more mindful.
 While my average blood glucose level is close to 100 mg/dl, based on my most recent A1C test result of 5.3 percent, I know that one person’s experience is only anecdotal evidence.

 But this new study is one of the first to investigate the relationship between mindfulness and diabetes in hundreds of people.
 While we have to think of it as being a preliminary finding, becoming more mindful probably can benefit all of us who have diabetes.